 Why would I do something so daring and crazy, you ask?
 Because that’s what this blog is all about – uniting artists and sharing information so that we all can be successful and live the dream life.

-In a second follow-up article, I’m going to give you our that they scream from their rooftops “Use this artist for your next project.
+In a second follow-up article, I’m going to give you our “secrets” for making mural clients so happy that they scream from their rooftops “Use this artist for your next project.
 She’s/He’s the BEST!”

 But first, I’ll go over the money part – because for me, money is important.
 I love to eat good food and travel.
 And for some strange reason, it costs money to do that.

 WHY IT’S IMPORTANT TO DEVELOP A STRUCTURED PRICE SHEET